Cagot: Religious origin

-One early mention of the Cagots is from 1288, when they appear to have been called Chretiens or Christianos.
+One of the earliest recorded mentions of Cagotes is in the charters of Navarre, developed around 1070.
+Another early mention of the Cagots is from 1288, when they appear to have been called Chretiens or Christianos.
 Other terms seen in use prior to the 16th century include Crestias, Chrestia, Crestiaa and Christianus, which in medieval texts became inseparable from the term leprosus, and so in Béarn became synonymous with the word leper.
 Thus, another theory is that the Cagots were early converts to Christianity, and that the hatred of their pagan neighbors continued after they also converted, merely for different reasons.

 Medical origin

 Another possible explanation of their name Chretiens or Christianos is to be found in the fact that in medieval times all lepers were known as pauperes Christi, and that, whether Visigoths or not, these Cagots were affected in the Middle Ages with a particular form of leprosy or a condition resembling it, such as psoriasis.
 Thus would arise the confusion between Christians and Cretins, and explain the similar restrictions placed on lepers and Cagots.
 Guy de Chauliac wrote in the 14th century, and Ambroise Paré wrote in 1561 of the Cagots being lepers with "beautiful faces" and skin with no signs of leprosy, describing them as "white lepers" (people afflicted with "white leprosy").
 Later dermatologists believe that Paré was describing leucoderma.
-Early edicts apparently refer to lepers and Cagots as different categories of undesirables, With this distinction being explicit by 1593.
-The Parlement of Bordeaux repeated customary prohibitions against them but added when they are lepers, if there still are any, they must carry clicquettes (rattles).
+Early edicts apparently refer to lepers and Cagots as different categories of undesirables, with this distinction being explicit by 1593.
+The Parlement of Bordeaux and the Estates of Lower Navarre repeated customary prohibitions against them, with Bordeaux adding that when they were also lepers, if there still are any, they must carry clicquettes (rattles).
 One belief in Navarre were that the Agotes were descendants of French immigrant lepers to the region.
 Later English commentators supported the idea of an origin among a community of lepers due to the similarities in the treatment of Cagots in churches and the measures taken to allow lepers in England and Scotland to attend churches.

+In the 1940s to 1950s blood type analysis was performed on the Cagots of Bozate in Navarre.
+The blood type distribution showed more similarity with those observed in France among the French than those observed among the Basque.
+Pilar Hors uses this as support for the theory that the Cagots in Spain are descendants of French migrants, most likely from leper colonies.